COVID-19 Shoot Guidelines

 As a supplier of services, these terms and conditions take precedence over terms and conditions that may be received from the client even when those terms and conditions have a similar clause to this.

 (A) SR is engaged in the business of providing agency services to Models and Actors desiring to obtain various assignments and has skill, knowledge and experience in that field.
-SR is a registered employment agency, regulated by the BIS Conduct of Employment Agencies and Employment Business Regulations 2003, for Models and Actors who are engaged on a self-employed basis.
+SR is a registered employment agency, regulated by the Conduct of Employment Agencies and Employment Business Regulations 2003, for Models and Actors who are engaged on a self-employed basis.

 (B) The Model wishes to use the services of SR to try to obtain various assignments.